bmagalhaes/ECO395M-HW2/HW2.md

 50.66% to 61.50%.

 Another approach would be to analyze this question from a classification perspective.
-We created a dummy variable viral, defined as as having over 1,400 shares or not.
+We created a dummy variable viral, defined as having over 1,400 shares or not.
 By having the response variable as a binomial, we were able to utilize the logit models which are listed below.

 In the first logit model we included as explanatory variables all the available features.
 In the second, we excluded those that showed